pderichs/kalkulator/README.md

 # DONE

+- FEAT: Add bool type for LispValue (could be useful for if)
+- BUG: Fix circular reference formula bug: Referencing the same cell in a formula with "cell" causes the app to crash
 - BUG: Support dark UI of Desktop Environment (see: https://stackoverflow.com/questions/58920057/wxwidgets-dark-mode-on-macos)
 - BUG: Make sure cell_range ranges behave correctly  (with reversed directions)
 - FEAT: Add avg function